USDA-ARS-NWRC/inicheck/docs/master_config.rst

 This will default to a path up one directory from the location of the config.

+Any path options with critical prepended just means that inicheck will throw an error instead of a warning.

-**Notes on lists**: Listed input checking can be performed.
+**NOTE on lists**: Listed input checking can be performed.
 To assign a type as a list, simply add the keyword list to the type name.
 This will force the output to be a list and still check every entry in a provided list.
 To provide a list in inicheck master configs use bracketed space separated lists.
 An